Lightweight Backpacking Gear That Earns Its Weight

 Collapsible water containers let you carry capacity without carrying weight.
 When empty, they pack to almost nothing.
 When full, they hold enough water for camp or dry stretches between sources.

-This particular container has a wide mouth for easy filling and a 28mm thread compatible with most filter systems.
+This particular container has a wide mouth for easy filling and a 28mm thread compatible with most filter systems, including the Sawyer Mini below.
 The durability is good enough for rough use without babying.

 Organization and Storage